The 7 best Time Doctor alternatives at a glance

 2. Insightful — aggregated behavioural analytics

 Insightful (formerly Workpuls) offers behavioural and productivity analytics with configurable monitoring.
 It is a credible Time Doctor alternative where the priority is team-level analytics; its default posture and US-centric residency are the items to check for DPDP/EU deployments.
-Compare via privacy-first Insightful alternatives.
+Compare via privacy-first Insightful alternatives, or see how gStride compares to Insightful head-to-head.

 3. ActivTrak — workforce analytics dashboards